 Let’s check the Prerequisites for Service Connection Point Offline Mode:

-Open the SCCM console and go to Administration Tab – expand “Site Configuration” – Select “Servers and Site System Roles” – on the right panel Select Site Server and bottom Right-click on “Service Connection Point” select Properties.
+Open the SCCM console and go to the Administration Tab – expand “Site Configuration” – Select “Servers and Site System Roles” – on the right panel, Select Site Server and bottom Right-click on “Service Connection Point” and select Properties.

 Change Service Connection Point role settings from Online to Offline and apply.